GeorgeEnglezos/Scrcpy-GUI/Docs/TROUBLESHOOTING.md

 **Symptom**: scrcpy window opens but shows a black screen.

 - Some apps block screen capture (banking apps, Netflix, etc.) — this is a device restriction
-- Try disabling **Secure Flag** in Advanced settings if the target app allows it
 - Check if the device screen is on and unlocked
 - Try lowering the video bitrate or resolution in Common Commands panel